Alicja-Malinowska/Milestone1/README.md

 * HTML
 * CSS
+* jQuery
-* [Bootstrap 4](https://getbootstrap.com/) - used for the responsive design, collapsable navbar, modals and collapsed text
+* [Bootstrap](https://getbootstrap.com/) - used for the responsive design, collapsable navbar, modals and collapsed text
-* [CSS Gradient](https://cssgradient.io/) - background gradient created using this website
-* [ColorSpace](https://mycolor.space/) - this tool was used to match the colors used on the webiste to the logo
-* [Autoprefixer](https://autoprefixer.github.io/) - used to add prefixes for the code to work on different browsers
 * [Visual Studio Code](https://code.visualstudio.com/) - an IDE used to write the code
 * [Git](https://git-scm.com/) - used for version control
-* [GitHub](https://github.com/) - as a remote repository and hosting service for the live version
-* [Tiny JPG](https://tinyjpg.com/) - used to compress the images to improve performance
+* [Font Awesome](https://fontawesome.com/) - all the icons on the website

 ## Testing